 One of the key functions of our board of directors is informed oversight of our risk management process.
 In particular, our board of directors is responsible for monitoring and assessing strategic risk exposure.
 Our executive officers are responsible for the day-to-day management of the material risks we face.
 Our board of directors administers its oversight function directly as a whole.
 Our board of directors will also administer its oversight through various standing committees, which will be constituted prior to the completion of this offering, that address risks inherent in their respective areas of oversight.
-For example, our audit committee will be responsible for overseeing the management of risks associated with our financial reporting, accounting and auditing matters; our compensation committee will oversee the management of risks associated with our compensation policies and programs; and our nominating and corporate governance committee will oversee the management of risks associated with director succession planning.
+For example, our audit committee will be responsible for overseeing the management of risks associated with our financial reporting, accounting and auditing matters; our compensation committee will oversee the management of risks associated with our compensation policies and programs; and our nominating and corporate governance committee will oversee the management of risks associated with director independence, conflicts of interest, composition and organization of our board of directors and director succession planning.